Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 An alternative procedure is being introduced and will become available in RRF 3.7 and later.

-## M953: Set CAN-FD bus fast data rate
+## M953: Enable CAN and set fast data rate

-*Provisional specification - not yet implemented*
+*Provisional specification - support planned in 3.7.0*

-This command allows the bandwidth of the CAN bus to be optimised, by increasing the data rate during transmission of CAN-FD data packets by means of the BRS (bit rate switch) feature.
-The maximum speed supported by CAN-FD is 8Mbits/sec but the practical limit depends on the cable length, cable quality, number of devices on the bus and CAN interface hardware used.
-The rate specified will be rounded down to the nearest achievable rate.
+This command enables the CAN subsystem on the master board.
+It also selects whether or not Bit Rate Switching (BRS) is used and if it is, it sets the data phase bit rate.

 ### Parameters

-* **Sn.n** Requested bit rate in Mbits/second.
-Ignored if it is lower than the bit rate for the negotiation phase.
+* **Sn.n** Requested arbitration phase bit rate in Kbits/second, default 1000.
+Other supported values are 500 and 250.
+* **Rn** Bit rate mutiplier for the data phase, default 1.
+Supported values are 1, 2, 3, 4, 6 and 8.
-* **T0.n** Fraction of the bit time between the bit start and the sample point (optional)
+* **T0.n** Fraction of the data bit time between the bit start and the sample point (optional)
-* **J0.n** Maximum jump time as a fraction of the bit time (optional)
+* **J0.n** Maximum jump time as a fraction of the data bit time (optional)
 * **Caa:bb** Transceiver delay compensation offset and minimum, in nanoseconds (optional)

 ### Examples